-You may still be able to purchase a healthcare plan from a government-run exchange if you have a qualifying life event that makes you eligible for a Special Enrollment Period, a 60-day window that begins from the date of the qualifying event.
+Healthcare open enrollment 2015 ends soon.
+But you may still be able to purchase a healthcare plan from a government-run exchange if you have a qualifying life event that makes you eligible for a Special Enrollment Period, a 60-day window that begins from the date of the qualifying event.
 According to Healthcare.Gov, these include:

 - Having a baby, adopting a child or placing a child for adoption

 - Losing employer-provided coverage